AskMeAgain/Event-Meshinery/README.md

         .process(processorB) //Another Processing step
         .write("event-c") //Event "event-c" is triggered/written

+A task can have any amount of processors and sub processing (via processors).
+This allows you to include some logic on how the pipeline should react. **The goal is that each tasks describes exactly WHAT processor and WHEN a processor is executed.** This allows for super transparent code which allows you to argue about the execution on a higher level.

 ### Context

-A single tasks defines a single type (Context), which gets worked and passed on.
-This type is used in processors for input and output type.
-If you want to change this type, you need to call the contextSwitch() method which takes a mapping method to the new Context type and a new defaultOutputSource
+A single tasks defines a single data container (Context), which gets worked and passed on.
+This container is used in processors for input and output type.
+If you want to change this type, you need to call the contextSwitch() method which takes a mapping method to the new Context type and a new defaultOutputSource.

     var task = MeshineryTask.<String, TestContext>builder()
         .inputSource(inputSource)